QuarkNerd/blog/bjedrzejewski/_posts/2016-01-05-java-microservices-with-dropwizard-tutorial.md

             //First line contains no data so it is omitted for(int i = 1; i < lines.size(); i++) {
                 String line = lines.get(i);
-                if(line.contains(query)) {
+                //filter the processes depending on the ?contains= from the url if(line.contains(query)) {
-                    //filter the processes depending on the ?contains= from the url tasks.add(new Task(counter.getAndIncrement(), line.substring(0, Math.min(line.length(), maxLength))));
+                    //trim the processes according to the maxLength tasks.add(new Task(counter.getAndIncrement(), line.substring(0, Math.min(line.length(), maxLength))));
                 }
             }